 At the heart of a market economy is the act of spending.
 No one can earn income unless someone decides to spend.
 Sharp changes in the total amount of spending in an economy can cause severe problems.
 If spending falls, income falls and the number of people unable to get a job can increase.
-If spending grows too quickly, consumer prices are likely to rise, which can cause distress to people living on fixed budgets.
+If spending grows too quickly, consumer prices are likely to rise, which can cause distress to people living on fixed incomes.

 A large part of the economy is devoted to making it easier for people to spend.
 Consumer choice is wide in New Zealand – policy reforms in the late 1980s increased shopping hours, increased access to imported goods and increased the availability of credit to households.